John Hope

 He was the Orator for his graduating class in 1894, and shortly after commencement, he married Lugenia Burns.
 His philosophy when he entered the education field was to insist on higher learning for blacks to make a convincing case for social equality.
 Hope turned down an offer to teach at Tuskegee Institute and, from 1894 to 1898, instructed in Greek, Latin, and natural sciences at Roger Williams College in Nashville, TN.
 When this school became Morehouse College, Hope became its first Black president.
 W. E. B. Du Bois, with whom he had a close, lifelong friendship, shared his views.

 He was the only college president to participate in the initial meeting of the Niagara Movement in 1905.
-This was a civil rights organization founded by a group led by Du Bois and William Monroe Trotter.
+This civil rights organization was founded by a group led by Du Bois and William Monroe Trotter.
 It was named for the "mighty current" of change the group wanted to bring about and for Niagara Falls, near the site of the first meeting.
 This movement formed the National Association for the Advancement of Colored People (NAACP) in 1911.

 John Hope, a pioneer in developing outstanding graduate and professional programs for Black people, died in Atlanta in 1936.